hoto/jenkins-credentials-decryptor/README.md

 ### Build the binary yourself

-If you are worried about running a random binary from the internet then:
+If you are worried about executing a random binary from the internet then:

     git clone https://github.com/hoto/jenkins-credentials-decryptor.git
     make build